Best 7-String Guitars for Metal

 Schecter is another great metal guitar brand, and the Hellraiser Series in particular has earned its metal cred over the years.
-Here we see a couple of awesome 7-string guitars under $1000 that will get the job done for serious players and pros.
+Here we see an awesome 7-string guitar under $1000 that will get the job done for advanced guitar players and pros.

-The pickups are a pair of Schecter USA Brimstone-Sevens.
-These are passive pickups, controlled via a 3-way switch, a pair of volume controls and a single tone control with push-pull coil tap.
+The pickups are a pair of EMG 707TWs.
+These are active pickups, controlled via a 3-way switch, a pair of volume controls with push-pull coil taps and a single tone control.

-If you’d rather go with something with active pickups, consider the Hellraiser C7 Hybrid.
-There are a few differences here, most notably a pair of active EMG pickups and an ebony fingerboard.
+If you’d rather go with something with a Floyd Rose, the Hellraiser C7 FR.
 Whichever you choose, you get an amazing 7-string from one of the best metal guitar builders on the planet.